nidhi-canopas/golang-firebase-crud/README.md

-# Friebase Realtime database CRUD operations in Golang
+# Firebase Realtime database CRUD operations in Golang

 This repository demonstrates basic CRUD operations in firebase using Golang Admin SDK.